saaspegasus/pegasus-docs/css/tailwind.md

 To upgrade your project to Tailwind 4, we recommend the following steps:

+1. Read through the [Tailwind Upgrade Notes](https://tailwindcss.com/docs/upgrade-guide) and confirm you're ready to upgrade from a browser support perspective.
-1. Start a [normal upgrade](/upgrading.md) of your project to 2025.3 or later.
+2. Do a [normal Pegasus upgrade](/upgrading.md) of your project to Version 2025.3 or later.
 2. Merge all conflicts as carefully as you can.
 3. Rebuild your front end (`npm install`, `npm run dev`).
 4. Run your app.